GoogleChromeLabs/bubblewrap/README.md

 - **[bubblewrap/validator](./packages/validator):** library to validate the correctness and compare Trusted Web Activity projects against the quality criteria.

+## Community

+We welcome anyone who wants to contribute with issues, feedback, feature requests or just generally discuss Bubblewrap.
+There are a couple of other ways developers can participate on the conversation:

+ - Join the public monthly office hours, which hosted on every first Thursday at 5PM, London time.
+Check when the next office hours is going to happen via [this calendar][5] and join the meeting via [this link][3].
+ - Join the conversation on the [#bubblewrap][4] channel on the [chromiumdev slack][6].
+ If not already a member, request an invite via [this link][2].

 ## Contributing

 See [CONTRIBUTING](./CONTRIBUTING.md) for more.